 Introduction: According to WHO, Health literacy is the ability of individuals to gain access to, understand and use information in ways which promote and maintain good health.
 It occurs when a society provides precise health information and services that people can easily find, understand, and use to inform their decisions and actions.
-1 It is believed that people with inadequate health literacy might suffer from ill health, have little information about disease prevention, in participate less clinical precautionary services against chronic illnesses, understanding and trouble instructions or interpreting them correctly.2 Improving people's access to health information and their capacity to use it effectively also allows them to take a more assertive and more active role in their own, their family's, and their community's health care.
-High individual-level health literacy and high community-level health literacy is associated with a low prevalence of frailty in community dwelling older adults.2
+It is believed that people with inadequate health literacy might suffer from ill health, have little information about disease prevention, participate less in clinical precautionary services against chronic illnesses, and have trouble understanding instructions health or interpreting them correctly.
+Improving people's access to health information and their capacity to use it effectively also allows them to take a more assertive and more active role in their own, their family's, and their community's health care.
+High individuallevel health literacy and high community-level health literacy is associated with a low prevalence of frailty in community dwelling older adults.

-Studies show that health literacy mediates the relationship between socio-economic status and health status, quality of life, specific healthrelated outcomes, health behaviour and use of preventive services3 and social gradient in health literacy must be taken into account when developing public health strategies to improve health equity.4 Furthermore, limited health literacy is associated with poor adherence to medical treatment and inappropriate communication with health professionals, more hospitalisation, increased medical and health expenditure, higher mortality and morbidity and poorer self-care.5 So, the measurement of health literacy is an essential component of any effort to prevent consequences of limited health literacy and health care spaces.
+Studies show that health literacy mediates the relationship between socio-economic status and health status, quality of life, specific healthrelated outcomes, health behaviour and use of preventive services and social gradient in health literacy must be taken into account when developing public health strategies to improve health equity.
+Furthermore, limited health literacy is associated with poor adherence to medical treatment and inappropriate communication with health professionals, more hospitalisation, increased medical and health expenditure, higher mortality and morbidity and poorer self-care.
+So, the measurement of health literacy is an essential component of any effort to prevent consequences of limited health literacy and health care spaces.